nida78/wp-wiki-tooltip/README.md

 # Changelog

+## 1.2.0
+*Release Date - August 14th, 2015*

+* Redesigned the requests to the WIKI API by using the [WordPress HTTP API](http://codex.wordpress.org/HTTP_API) and encapsulating them into an own class
+* A base class for all class of this plugin is introduced

 ## 1.1.0
 *Release Date - August 7th, 2015*

-* refactored the AJAX call to load tooltip content due to the rules of [WordPress AJAX API](https://codex.wordpress.org/AJAX_in_Plugins)
+* Refactored the AJAX call to load tooltip content due to the rules of [WordPress AJAX API](https://codex.wordpress.org/AJAX_in_Plugins)
-* added error handling if settings reset fails
+* Added error handling if settings reset fails

 ## 1.0.1
 *Release Date - August 5th, 2015*